hputnam/BioMin_HIS/Protocols/HIMB2018WetLabInformation.md

 *These will be used for Titration Alkalinity titrations.
 To ensure the sample only contains water from that tank or conical, each bottle will be rinsed three times before collecting the final sample.*
 1. Label a white, nalgene bottle with the tank # and treatment type.
 2. Fill the bottle about 1/4 with tank/conical water, close with the cap, and shake the bottle.
 Pour out the water down the outflow drain.
-Repeat twice more to fully since the bottle.
+Repeat twice more to fully rinse the bottle.
 3. Fill the bottle completely full, avoiding any air pockets throughout the bottle or at the top before closing.
 4. Repeat for each tank.
+**To collect a junk sample to use prior to CRMs, sample a second time from a random tank and label the bottle with that tank number in order to keep track of the sample and see how much variability there is between using the first slot of the rondo and after several other samples have been run**

 *Since no Mercuric Chloride is being deposited into the samples and the bottles are light-penetrated, water samples MUST be run **as soon as possible** in order to be as accurate as possible.
 When light can reach the water sample and no mercuric chloride is used to kill any bacteria or living organisms in the sample, the potential for the water chemistry to change NOT in response to the experiment in much higher.*